 Content related to weapons - including firearms, ammunition, and explosives - that takes place outside of a safe and controlled environment.
-You may not use Zoom for content related to homemade weapons, including bombs, 3D printed guns, etc. You also may not use Zoom to engage with weapons in a way that violates other Community Standards or Zoom’s Terms of Service.
+You may not use Zoom for content related to homemade weapons, including bombs, 3D printed guns, etc. You also may not use Zoom to engage with weapons in a way that violates other Acceptable Use Guidelines or Zoom’s Terms of Service.

 Sensitive content is prohibited on Zoom.
 We define sensitive content as content that depicts or promotes graphic violence, adult content, gratuitous gore, hateful imagery, and child exploitation material.
 We consider graphic violence to be any form of gory media related to death, serious injury, violence, or surgical procedures.
 We consider adult content to include pornography and other content intended to cause sexual arousal, and most nudity.
 We consider child exploitation material to be any content that depicts or promotes sexual abuse or activity involving children.
 This type of content will not be tolerated on Zoom.
 Accounts that violate the Sensitive Content Policy may be permanently suspended.

 Sensitive Content Policy